-1. PROBLEM
+1. Problem

-In a previous study, the authors performed a before-and-after analysis of injury crashes with bicyclists at roundabouts (Daniels et al., 2008).
-Based on a sample of 91 roundabouts on regional roads in Flanders-Belgium, a considerable increase in the number of injury crashes with bicyclists was noticed (best estimate: + 27% with a 95% C.I. of [+0%; +61%] for all injury crashes).
-For the severest crashes, those with fatal and serious injuries (i.e. a hospitalisation of at least 24 hours) the results were even worse (best estimate of the increase of 41-46%).
-The results were unexpected, although earlier findings suggested possible specific safety problems for bicyclists at roundabouts (see for example Brilon, 1997; Brüde and Larsson, 2000; Layfield and Maycock, 1986; Schoon and van Minnen, 1993).
+In a previous study, the authors performed a before-and-after analysis of injury crashes with bicyclists at roundabouts (Daniels, Nuyts, & Wets, 2008).
+Based on a sample of 91 roundabouts on regional roads in Flanders-Belgium, a considerable increase in the number of injury crashes with bicyclists was noticed (best estimate: +27% with a 95% C.I. of [+0%; +61%] for all injury crashes).
+For the severest crashes, those with fatal and serious injuries (i.e., a hospitalization of at least 24 hours) the results were even worse (best estimate of the increase of 41-46\%).
+The results were unexpected, although earlier findings suggested possible specific safety problems for bicyclists at round-abouts (e.g., Brilon, 1997; Brüde & Larsson, 2000; Layfield & Maycock, 1986; Schoon & van Minnen, 1993).

 However, some questions stayed open after the study.
 A major discussion point has been the influence of different design types of cycle facilities at roundabouts.
 In practice, considerable differences between countries seem to exist regarding the applied road design in order to conduct bicyclists through roundabouts.
 It indicates that no commonly accepted solution has been reached so far.

-Other remaining research questions had to do with the possible influence of geometrical variables such as the number of lanes at the roundabout and the pavement colour of the cycle facility.
+Other remaining research questions had to do with the possible influence of geometrical variables such as the number of lanes at the roundabout and the pavement color of the cycle facility.